spncrhrstn/spencerharston.com/src/uses.md

 ---
 layout: layouts/default
 title: Things I Use
-description: This page contains a somewhat up-to-date list of hardware and software I use.
+description: A somewhat up-to-date list of hardware and software I use.
 Inspired by many others' personal websites.
 ---

 {{ description }}

+I'll update this as often as I remember.

 ## PCs